mmgreiner/mmgreiner.github.io/_posts/23-03-18-miscellaneous.md

 ---
-title:  "Open questions"
+title:  "Miscellaneous"
 categories: programming jekyll
-tags: jekyll
+tags: jekyll F# mermaid
 toc: true
 ---

-This is a list of reminders and open questions I still wanted to look at
+This is a list of reminders and open questions I still wanted to look at in more detail.

 ## Mermaid